-Consultation from our district leaders and various educational partner groups consistently came back with a theme for the need to add additional social emotional learning and behavioral supports for our students.
+Consultation from our staff and various educational partner groups consistently came back with a theme for the need to add additional social emotional learning and behavioral supports for our students.
 Because this is an instrumental part of a high quality multi-tiered system of support we will continue our goals for our LCAP for the remaining two years of the three year cycle.
 There is one intentional goal for academics, one for social emotional and behavioral learning.
 Within each goal we will be able to intentionally and transparently identify actions and services to support "all" children, "some" children and "few" children.
 This also allows us to look at equity of funding and ensure that our resources are aligned to areas where data tells us we need additional support.
 A theme from our teacher and administrative staff stakeholder groups indicated the need for continued intervention support for students struggling academically.
 We will continue to allocate targeted funds for professional development to build the capacity of our teachers to provide tier 2 academic and social emotional support for students.
 Additionally, we will continue to fund math and reading intervention teachers.
 The pandemic and resulting school closures created a greater need for counseling, social emotional learning and interventions.
-As a result, we will continue with district funded SKIPS counseling program, which includes social emotional lessons for every student as well as individual counseling for "few" students.
-A desire for more frequent communication was expressed in both parent and teacher surveys.
+As a result, we will continue with district funded SKIPS counseling program, which includes social emotional learning and interventions.